 In some instances, ultrasound could be necessary in the diagnosis of vulvar varicosities.
 The imaging will assist your physician in identifying the varicose veins and evaluating the severity of the condition.
 Ultrasound will also reveal any blood clot within the blood vessels.
 An ultrasound is also useful in identifying the damaged valves and flow of blood in the opposite direction.

 Physicians may also incorporate other tests to know the scope of the problem.
-When physicians suspect larger venous issues such as pelvic congestion syndrome and pelvic varicose vein, they may consider using:
+When physicians suspect larger venous issues such as pelvic congestion syndrome and pelvic venous insufficiency, they may consider using:

 - Selective venography.